leavestylecode/JustNoteFeedback/privacy.md

 **Security**

-The Service Provider is concerned about safeguarding the confidentiality of your information.
-The Service Provider provides physical, electronic, and procedural safeguards to protect information the Service Provider processes and maintains.
+The Service Provider is committed to protecting your privacy.
+Since the Application does not collect or store any user data directly, all data security is handled by Apple's iCloud service, which provides robust security measures to protect your data.

 **Changes**